Chichester State Forest (Allyn River)

 For access to sites along Telegherry River, take Chichester Dam Road from Dungog and turn right into Wangat road to get into the forest.
 Visitor sites can be accessed from Wangat, Middle Ridge Frying Pan Road.

 Forests in this area have been harvested for timber for many decades – some for over 150 years.
 The forests you see today are regrowth forests which means they have been harvested many times over and grown back.
 Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.
 NSW State Forests – here today, here tomorrow.
 Find out more about sustainable forest management.

 - Chichester (West) State Forest Map [286 KB PDF]

-The Allyn River Forest Park is a great day use area for swimming, bushwalking, relaxing or four-wheel-driving.
+The Allyn River Forest Rest Area is a great day use area for swimming, bushwalking, relaxing or four-wheel-driving.
 The nearby swimming hole at Ladies Well is a cool refreshing swimming hole that is perfect for a dip in the warmer summer months.

-A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Park.
-This park is the start of the short but popular Allyn River Rainforest Trail.
-A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Park.
+A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Rest Area.
+This park is the start of the short but beautiful Allyn River Rainforest Walking Track.

 A delightful spot to appreciate or paddle in the cool, crystal clear waters of the Allyn River.